yasseryahya66/Projects-with-R-and-SQL/README.md

 # R-data-analysis-projects

-Hello,

 Thank you for visiting my GitHub profile!
-Here, I document my R learning process and show my interest in data science.
+This repository documents my R learning journey and showcases my interest in data science.

-I work on different portfolio of projects on visiualization, data clearning, sql, API, web scraping, predictive modeling, among others.
+I work on a variety of projects covering:

+Data cleaning and preprocessing

+Data visualization

+SQL queries

+API usage and web scraping

+Predictive modeling

-I get the datasets of my projects from Kaggle, Dataquest, and other open data portals.
+The datasets I use for these projects come from Kaggle, Dataquest, and other open data portals.
+This repository serves as both a portfolio of my work and a record of my learning progress in R and data science.

 Kind regards,
 Yassir